 4. Why and how do we use your personal information?

 4.1 We will only use your personal information when the law allows us to.
-These are known as the legal bases for processing.
+Please see below the legal bases for processing.
 We will use your personal information in one or more of the following circumstances:

 5. Change of purpose